Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 / RT – siE/R (3-6)

-(3-1) to (3-6), the ratio of entropy to enthalpy is expressed as follows:
+Using Equations (3-1) to (3-6), the ratio of entropy

-(siE/R)/(
+(siE/R)/( hiE/RT)

-hiE/RT) = -Ć ln aXi / (bXi
+= -Ć ln aXi / (bXi

-ln X) + ( 1 – Ć) (3-7)
+ln X) + ( 1 – Ć)@ (3-7)

-and (3-7) are starting equations for the Ái-pure
+Equations (3-4) and (3-7) are starting equations for

-to be purely predicted.
+and bXi, to be purely predicted.

-linear approximation of exponents bX1
+approximation of exponents bX1

 and bX2